 A share buy-back happens when a company offers some or all of its shareholders the opportunity to sell their shares – either all or just a portion of them – back to the company.
-In the second half of the last financial year, ASX-listed companies spent more than $50 billion buying back their own stock – the most for a six-month period in 12 years, according to the Australian Financial Review (AFR).
+When presented with the opportunity to sell back shares investors will have to weigh up their options and find out the reasons behind this strategic move.

 What are the different types of share buy-backs?

 According to ASIC, there are a few different ways for an organisation to organise a share buy-back.

 - Selective buy-backs are when a company buys back shares from all or select shareholders on terms that are specific to individual shareholders or groups of shareholders.

 - Equal access schemes see a company offer to buy back shares from all shareholders on the same terms.